 Related: The Best Restaurants in Maui

-Surf at Waikiki Beach on Oahu
+Surf at Waikiki Beach

-Catch the Views at Kauai's Waimea Canyon
+Catch the Views at Waimea Canyon

 Related: Top Things to Do in Kauai

-Maui is the cradle for hundreds of humpback whales that return every year from late November through April to frolic in the warm waters and give birth.
-Watch a mama whale teach her one-ton calf how to tail-wave.
-You can eavesdrop on them, too: Book a tour boat with a hydrophone or just plunk your head underwater to hear the strange squeaks, groans, and chortles of the cetaceans.
-Tours are good, but you can also easily watch whales from the beach.
+Hawaii is the winter destination for hundreds of humpback whales (koholā in Hawaiian) that return every year from late November through April to frolic in the warm waters and give birth.
+All of the major islands, including Molokai and Lanai, include whale watching opportunities, but places like Wailea and Princeville offer the chance to watch whales directly from your hotel room.
+Watch a mama whale teach her one-ton calf how to tail-wave while keeping count of endless whale spouts.
+Book a boat tour for stunning photo opportunities to get way more up close and personal.
+You can eavesdrop on them, too: Book a tour boat with a hydrophone or just plunk your head underwater to hear the cetaceans’ strange squeaks, groans, and chortles.

-Take in a Show at a Luau
+Catch a Show at a Luau

 Related: Hawaiian Greetings and Phrases

-Discover the Joy of Snorkeling on Maui
+Discover the Joy of Snorkeling

-Stretch Out on Makena
+Stretch Out on Oneloa/Makena Beach

 Buy Tropical Fruit at a Roadside Stand